mivion/ephemeris/README.md

 # Moshier Ephemeris ES6 Re-implementation
+**THIS IS A WORK IN PROGRESS**

 This is a "re-implementation" of the 0.1.0 legacy version of the Moshier Ephemeris javascript implementation by Mivion (found here: https://github.com/mivion/ephemeris).

-The goal is to reimplement the codebase with ES6 modules to promote better refactoring, debugging / testing, readability, and extensibility of the code.
+The goal is to reimplement the codebase with ES6 modules and classes, idempotent functions, and immutable data structures to promote better refactoring, debugging / testing, readability, and extensibility of the code.

-This incredible work also deserves a lot of love and cleanup.
+This incredible work deserves a lot of love and cleanup.
 Hope you enjoy and find this helpful in your modern javascript project!

 ##  Description